cory-garms/thermal_conversion_demo/README.md

 7. Process the images using: `python tir_convert.py`

 8. Find the converted images in the same folder as the inputs with the same root names and the '.tif' file extension

+YouTube video showing more detailed process for how this was created can be found here: https://youtu.be/ulnPtSWGg18